-During this reporting period, DBHDS followed up with Community Service Boards (CSBs) and DBHDS agency staff for 59 individuals to ensure that issues they identified during the phone survey were addressed.
-Follow-up consisted of e-mail communications which identified the reported issue(s) and included a request for follow-up to be documented and shared with DBHDS reviewers within 30 days.
-Some issues were flagged as more immediate and urgent concerns, in which case follow-up documentation of follow-up was requested by DBHDS as soon as possible (no later than 10 business days).
-As of this reporting, there has been follow-up from 8 CSBs and 2 DBHDS staff.
+Following this review, DBHDS will be following up with Community Service Boards (CSBs) and DBHDS agency staff to ensure that client-related issues identified during the phone survey are addressed.
+Follow-up consists of e-mail communications which identify the reported issue(s) and include a request for follow-up to be documented and shared with DBHDS reviewers within 30 days.
+Any issues that are flagged as more immediate and urgent concerns will require follow-up documentation to be provided to DBHDS as soon as possible (no later than 10 business days).